-This is where I blow my horn, and the Marketing Activation Platform comes into play.
+This is where I blow my horn, and the Marketing Activation Platform comes into play to create a personalization strategy.
 Think about it – how much time and resources would it take you today to:

 - Connect ALL data together – both online and offline

 - Create and manage 1000s of behavioral segments & triggers

 - Connect all your channels together – even the ones that are managed by different services or vendors